Tutorial#

 Our application still doesn’t do anything, however.
 Let’s add an on_change

-event handler prop for the TextInput
+event handler prop for the TextInput.

-prop function will be called whenever the contents in the
+the on_change prop function will be called whenever the contents in the

-text input changes due to user action:
+text input changes due to user action.

 from edifice import App, Label, TextInput, HBoxView, Window, component, use_state